Undergraduate Research Club

 ckeown3@students.kennesaw.edu

-Hello, my name is Chandler Keown, and I am a senior psychology major looking into grad school.
+Hello, my name is Chandler Keown, and I am a senior psychology major with a minor in medical sociology, and I am looking forward to grad school as I will be graduating this fall semester.
 My end goal is to be a therapist for teens and young adults and in the meantime, I am looking to understand the theories and research behind the steps necessary to help someone in therapy.
-In addition, I am curious about the nature of research that comes from other fields than that of just psychology.
-As your Marketing officer, I feel it is necessary to be able to meet each of you where you are and recognize the different cultural, spiritual, or any other socioeconomic backgrounds that compose our campus.
+In fact, I am currently working as an RBT (Registered Behavior Technician) and will be able to implement these theories with my current patients.
+In addition, I am also curious about the nature of research that comes from other fields than that of just psychology.
+As your Secretary officer, I feel it is necessary to try and understand the world around me by listening to others and providing a welcoming space for others to make mistakes to learn and grow.
+I will do this by meeting each of you where you are and recognizing the different cultural, spiritual, or socioeconomic backgrounds that compose our campus.
 I hope to make the Undergraduate Research Club a welcoming and understanding environment where questions and learning can flourish.
-I feel it is worth mentioning that this is my first semester as the Marketing Officer, and I will not know everything immediately.
+I feel it is worth mentioning that this is my first semester as the Secretary Officer, and I will not know everything immediately.
 So, let’s make mistakes together and learn to grow from them!

 Outside of school, I love anything to do with puzzles or puzzle video games, as well as rock climbing, and anything to do with challenging myself to grow to learn more about myself and others.

-I also work as a Learning Assistant and have previously been a Supplemental Instructor.
-So if you have any questions or need any recommendations for tutors or other study materials, feel free to reach out!
+I also work as a Team Lead for Learning Assistants and Supplemental Instructors and have previously been a Supplemental Instructor and a Learning Assistant for multiple different classes.
+So if you have any questions or need any recommendations for tutors or other study materials for any class, feel free to reach out!

 • Amy Buddie